Continued From Part Two: Diet and Supplements that Help You Quit Smoking.

 If skullcap makes you drowsy, do not use it in times when you need to be alert.

 St. John’s Wort (Hypericum perforatum)

-Commonly know to treat depression and anxiety, St. John’s wort will calm and relax the mind, reduce agitation and help maintain a positive mental attitude.
+Commonly known to treat depression and anxiety, St. John’s wort will calm and relax the mind, reduce agitation and help maintain a positive mental attitude.

-St. John’s wort helps to expel excess mucous from the lungs and bronchial tracts.
-It is often used in treating and healing the lungs in cases of bronchitis, and will help repair the lungs from the damages caused by years of smoking.
+St. John’s wort helps to expel excess mucus from the lungs and bronchial tracts.
+It is often used in treating and healing the lungs in cases of bronchitis and will help repair the lungs from the damages caused by years of smoking.